-The Critics Agree: 17 Dresses You Can Live In All Summer
+The Critics Agree: 18 Dresses You Can Live In All Summer

-Throughout our intrepid summer-shopping research, we’ve discovered that we all just want to wear dresses right now.
+Throughout our intrepid summer-shopping research, we’ve discovered that right now, all we want to wear is dresses.
 With a new normal that dictates sticking close to home, a breathable dress is our go-to uniform for everything — including (but not limited to) lounging around the house, running errands, meeting friends in the park, and looking cute on Zoom.

 So, we crafted a guide to the easiest and breeziest styles worth living in for the rest of this hot-hot season.
-And, in order to feature only the top-dresses that everyone is currently carting, we headed straight for the review sections of our favorite sites.
+In order to suss out the styles that everyone is currently carting, we headed straight for the review sections of our favorite sites.
 Ahead, click through everything from an extra-long lightweight gown (that seemingly flatters all shapes and sizes) to a sunny gingham mini (that's worthy of the chicest socially distant picnic) — or, just to peep what made the reviewers' cut in Summer's Best-Frocked List.

 Welcome to Hype Machine, our hit-list of the top reviewed products across the web — according to a crowd of die-hard shoppers.
 Call this your 4-star & up only club, with entry granted by our devoted-to-the-goods shop editors.